 4. Honeypots: Decoy systems attract attackers, providing organizations an opportunity to analyze behaviors and strengthen defenses.

-Integrating Security Measures into Cybersecurity Strategies
+Integrating Security Measures to Combat Port Scanning into Cybersecurity Strategies

 1. Conduct Regular Audits: Identify and close unnecessary open ports within the network.